WHY TRAVEL GUIDEBOOKS HAVE REFUSED TO DIE

 Your browser doesn’t support HTML5 audio

-The classic travel guidebook, popularised by the likes of Lonely Planet and Rick Steve, used to be the first thing in many backpacker’s rucksacks, but sales dropped by 40% between 2005 and 2012 leading to observers to suggest that they were a thing of the past.
+The classic travel guidebook, popularised by Lonely Planet and Rick Steve, used to be the first thing in many backpacker’s rucksacks, but sales dropped by 40% between 2005 and 2012, leading observers to suggest that they were a thing of the past.

 Yet fast forward to 2021 and some printed guides continue to prosper.
-In fact, they continue to be many people’s go-to source of travel knowledge.
+They continue to be many people’s go-to source of travel knowledge.
 How have they survived?
 Here’s a look at the reasons behind their stubborn refusal to die.

 The digital age

 That’s not to mention the appeal of apps and e-books.
-With virtually every travel specialist offering them these days, they’re cheaper and more portable than paper copies – perfect for a traveller.
+With virtually every travel specialist offering them these days, they’re cheaper and more portable than paper copies – perfect for travelers.
 A quick tap on a smartphone draws up all the information you need.

 ‘Surely this will lead to fewer printed books?’ you may ask.
 Well, not quite.
 Short online guides act as a type of advert for printed editions – if someone likes the writing style of the internet version, then they might buy a paper copy to read on the train or the beach.
 They might also be tempted to buy them for someone’s birthday: travel guides still make great gifts, after all.